 Born in the East End of London, she attended the local Grammar School and studied at the London Hospital Medical School in Whitechapel.
 She became a clinical pathologist, medical researcher and teacher in London, Boston and Adelaide.
 In Adelaide, Jane established and ran her own pathology practice for several years.

-Among Jane’s many local activities, such as being convenor for the Cooks Society in Adelaide, President of the Friends of the Barr Smith library and a supporter of local history groups, she has for many years also been Patron of a number of community organisations, including the Adelaide Poultry Club Inc.; Callisthenic Association of SA (Joint Patron); Adelaide Turf Cricket Umpires Association and Restless Dance Theatre.
+Among Jane’s many local activities, such as being convenor for the Cooks Society in Adelaide and a supporter of local history groups, she has for many years also been Patron of a number of community organisations, including the Adelaide Poultry Club Inc.; Callisthenic Association of SA (Joint Patron); Adelaide Turf Cricket Umpires Association and Restless Dance Theatre.

 In 2013, Jane was made a Member of the Order of Australia (AM) for significant service to the Parliament and the community of South Australia.